maxpatiiuk/alia/README.md

 The code takes advantage of its syscalls.

-##### x64
+##### x64 and LLVM

 x64 runtime environment is any x64 capable machine.
+LLVM assembly can be compiled to run on any machine.

-It does not make syscalls directly, but rather uses [a tiny C helpers library](src/instructions/definitions/std/amd.c).
+The generated assembly code does not make syscalls directly, but rather uses [a tiny C helpers library](src/instructions/definitions/std/amd.c).

 This greatly simplifies the code generation process, as printing numbers/strings